-- This policy is effective immediately. - Current first-year students can take both Qual Part A and Qual Part B 2 more times, having up to 4 attempts in each subject.
-Advanced undergraduate courses for remediation can be taken anytime.
-Mandatory remediation is imposed in Spring, Year 3 (rather than Year 2), if necessary. - Current second-year students who have not passed all qual subjects can start mandatory remediation now if the student's committee determines that progress is otherwise satisfactory.
+- Policy is effective immediately. - Current first-year students can take both Qual Part A and Qual Part B 2 more times, having up to 4 attempts in each subject.
+Remedial undergraduate courses can be taken anytime.
+Mandatory remediation imposed in Spring, Year 3 (rather than Year 2), if necessary. - Current second-year students who have not passed all qual subjects can start mandatory remediation now if the student's committee determines that progress is otherwise satisfactory. - Undergraduate coursework taken at MSU prior to the start of the new policy cannot count toward remediation.